North East Line: Opening of reserved stations

 On 17 June 2003, SBS Transit announced that the Woodleigh and Buangkok stations would not open with the other NEL stations.
 Due to the lack of development, the operator said keeping the stations closed would reduce operating costs by S$2–3 million.
 At the time, housing demand declined due to the 1997 Asian financial crisis and the economic downturn following the September 11 attacks.
 Consequently, the Housing and Development Board cut back on its development plans in the Singapore northeast area.
 Residents around the line were upset by the sudden decision to keep Buangkok station closed, since they had been assured by MPs and grassroots leaders that it would be opened.

 The government initially stood by SBS Transit's decision to keep the station closed, planning to open it in 2006 when more residential flats would be in the area.
 The opening was further postponed to 2008, following projected housing-development plans for the area.
-In August 2005, during a visit by youth minister Vivian Balakrishnan visit to Punggol South, eight white cardboard elephants were put up in protest, and a grass-roots leader was sternly warned after a police investigation into the incident.
-Following another evaluation by the LTA, SBS Transit announced at the end of 2005 that it would open the station on 15 January 2006.
+In August 2005, during a visit by youth minister Vivian Balakrishnan to Punggol South, eight white cardboard elephants were put up in protest; a grassroots leader was sternly warned after a police investigation into the incident.
+Following another evaluation by the LTA, SBS Transit announced at the end of 2005 that the station would be opened on 15 January 2006.